South Korean won (1945–1953): History

 Following the end of the Colonial Era and the division of Korea, the won was introduced to replace the Korean yen.
 The first banknotes were issued by the Bank of Joseon until 1950, when the currency management switched to the Bank of Korea.

 At the time of its introduction in 1945 the won was pegged to the Japanese yen at a rate of 1 won = 1 yen.
 In October of the same year the anchor currency was changed to the US dollar at a rate of 15 won = 1 dollar.
 Toward the end of the Korean War the won was devalued at 6000 won = 1 dollar.
 Following that the hwan was introduced as the new currency at a rate of 1 hwan = 100 won.

-Coin
+Coins

-The 1 jeon coin was the only coin in circulation in South Korea at the time.
-It was not issued by the Bank of Joseon but by the Japanese government as subsidiary money.
+No coins were issued by South Korea during this period; however, Japanese 1 sen coins continued to be used for small transactions until February 1953.
+South Korea would eventually introduce its first coins for circulation in 1959.